 Important features include a lateral cymbal seat, locking clutch, double eccentric cam, adjustable locking spring tension, and plastic tube insulators.

 - Heavy-duty chains

 - Not as rigid as you would expect.

 It is quite heavy, meaning it can withstand any punishment.
-And its operation is quite smooth.
+And its operation is relatively smooth.

-I would recommend if for those looking for the most affordable quality hi-hat stand.
+I would recommend it for those looking for the most affordable quality hi-hat stand.

 - Quality and sturdy construction

 - Reliable brand

 Hi-hat stand buying guide

 As stated in the beginning, some drummers don’t take the hi-hat stand with the seriousness it requires.
 It may not be the most lavish or the most expensive hardware, but it is worth investing in a quality one.